 Q: I’ve cleaned it up, but will Google penalize me if the hacker linked to any bad neighborhoods?

 A: We’ll try not to.
 We’re pretty good at making sure good sites don’t get penalized by actions of hackers and spammers.
 To be safe, completely remove any links the hackers may have added.

 Bad neighbourhoods, to Google, are typically identified by spammy on-page ‘seo‘ techniques and dubious backlink and interlink profiles.
-You do not want to link to these neighbourhoods, because who you link to matters.
+A good example would be a blog network – set up just to spam Google for links.
+You do not want to link to neighbourhoods like that, because who you link to matters.

 If you’ve been penalised by Google (ie removed from the search engine index) because you now link to a bad neighbourhood, you should read Google’s official advice if you’ve been hacked.

 My theory is that Google will crawl your site a number of times to check if you still have these links to spam sites.
 If you remove them, no problem.
-If they survive multiple crawls, your site may suffer some kind of Google ranking penalty based on a violation of Google guidelines for inclusion or as part of bad neighbourhood identification.
+If they survive multiple crawls, your site may suffer some kind of loss of reputation based on a violation of Google guidelines for inclusion or as part of bad neighbourhood identification.

 Google now helps you with notifications if you’re website is hacked, and Google also clearly punishes you for bad neighbourhoods linking TO your site – so watch out.

 - Lifting Google Penalty For Unnatural Links

 - Google Webmaster Tools notice of detected unnatural links